-Probably the #1 question when it comes to decorating a bedroom is, “What color is the best?”
+The number 1 question when it comes to decorating a bedroom is, “What color is the best?”
 That’s actually an excellent question, but unfortunately, there is no definitive answer.
 Ultimately, the best color for your room is the one you like the most.
-Still, certain colors ARE generally more suited to the bedroom, since the majority of people want to create a relaxing vibe in their sleeping space, and some colors achieve this more effectively than others.
+Still, certain colors are generally more suited to the bedroom, since the majority of people want to create a relaxing vibe in their sleeping space, and some colors achieve this more effectively than others.
 Color psychology, which studies how color affects mood, is a very helpful guide when it comes to choosing the right color for the bedroom.

-Orange: Warm, cheerful and vibrant, pure shades of orange stimulate creativity, appetite and all of the senses.
+Warm, cheerful and vibrant, pure shades of orange stimulate creativity, appetite and all of the senses.
 This makes orange a good color for the kitchen, but a riskier choice for the bedroom.
-If orange is your decorating choice, either choose richly pigmented shades such as pumpkin, tomato or persimmon; brownish oranges such as terracotta, burnt orange or rust, or soft tints such as apricot, pale coral or peach.
+If orange is your decorating choice, either choose richly pigmented shades such as pumpkin, tomato or persimmon; a brownish orange such as terracotta, a burnt orange or rust, or a soft tints such as apricot, pale coral or peach.
 If you like bright, retro shades of pure orange, use them as accents.

-Pink: Red’s more innocent sister, pink is simply red tinted with white.
+Red’s more innocent sister, pink is naturally red tinted with white.
 It’s a classic color for a girl’s bedroom, but there are many sophisticated shades of pink that work very well in the master bedroom as well.
-Salmon, coral, geranium and Marsala are all quite grownup, yet retain the feminine charm that makes pink so popular.
+Salmon, coral, geranium, and Marsala are all quite grownup, yet retain the feminine charm that makes pink so popular.
 Pastel pink is another option, but if you share your bedroom with a man, you’ll likely encounter some resistance to decorating with soft, girlie pinks.
-Brighter shades of pink, such as magenta, fuchsia, bubblegum and hot pink are fun touches for bedding and other accents, but best kept off the walls or floors in your master bedroom.
+Brighter shades of pink, such as magenta, fuchsia, bubblegum, and hot pink are fun touches for bedding and other accents, but best kept off the walls or floors in your master bedroom.